phagmaier/Werewolf-Game/README.md

 # WERWOLF GAME

 ## DESCRIPTION
-Simple GUI for the game werewolf made in c++ and raylib
+Simple GUI for the game [werewolf](https://en.wikipedia.org/wiki/Mafia_(party_game)) that I made in c++ and raylib.
+My family plays it a lot over the holidays and people complain about the "narrator" of the game not making truly random decisions.
+They also wanted something graphical to display the choices to make it easier and being the good son I am i made this crappy project to make the game a little easier.

 ## File Table